Minimum wage increase, other new Colorado laws to take effect in 2018

 Underage sexting ban

-There will now be a new law in effect that bans teens from sexting.
+There will be a new law that bans teens from sexting.
 The bill bars teens from possessing or sharing intimate photos of other teens.

 The law would also give prosecutors the option of handing down less severe penalties than a felony.
 The debate started after several schools had an increase in sexting incidents.